Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/04-Create-a-Lake-Database.md

 ### Task 6.2: Create a table

+In this task, you will create a table SalesOrder from data lake and verify it.

 1. In the main pane, switch back to the **RetailDB** pane, which contains your database schema (currently containing the **Customer** and **Product** tables).
 2. In the **+ Table** menu, select **From data lake**.
 Then in the **Create external table from data lake** pane, specify the following options:
     - **External table name**: SalesOrder